giokincade/autolocatorjs/README.md

 ```

 # Deploy
 This deploys `src/test.js` and gives you a REPL.
-The wifi credentials are hard-coded.
+It will take some time for the deploy to complete and for it to connect to the wifi.
+The Wifi credentials are currently hard-coded.

 ```
 ./script/deploy